 My name is Francesca and I want to share my money journey with you, so you can see the things that have worked, and the things that haven’t!

-Before we get into that though, a bit of info about me so you know who you are reading about – I’m a 20-something (only just) mum of one to an amazing 7 year old daughter, and I have a lovely boyfriend called Massimo.
+Before we get into that though, a bit of info about me so you know who you are reading about – I’m a mum of one to an amazing daughter, and I have a lovely partner called Massimo.

-We live in the South-West of England, I am currently working as a Sales Co-ordinator, but I also run this blog and have a bunch of other side hustles.
+We live in the South-West of England, where I run this site and have a bunch of other side hustles.